-High-G event detection is supported on a select group of Digital Matter devices.
+High-G event detection is supported on our battery powered devices.
 High-G events can be enabled in the Accelerometer Settings tab on OEM server:

 |Oyster||1.6 and above|

 Hard-wired devices support similar features, however the implementation and set up is a bit different, see: